h-mdm/hmdm-docker/README.md

 It doesn't include PostgreSQL and certbot, so they need to be started in separate containers or on the host machine.

+As an alternative, you can use docker-compose to run Headwind MDM and all required packages (certbot, PostgreSQL) on a fresh virtual machine with the most common options (see below).

 ## Building the image from the source code

 Before building the image, review the default variables (in particular the